paich64/C64MEGA65/README.md

 Features
 --------

-With our [Release 2](VERSIONS.md), we are striving for a **retro C64 PAL experience**: The core turns your MEGA65 into a Commodore 64, with a C1541 drive and a pair of Joysticks.
+With our [Release 3](VERSIONS.md), we are striving for a **retro C64 PAL experience**: The core turns your MEGA65 into a Commodore 64, with a C1541 drive and a pair of Joysticks or Paddles.
 No frills.
 The C64 runs the original Commodore KERNAL and the C1541 runs the original Commodore DOS, which leads to authentic loading speeds.
 You will be surprised, how slowly the C64/C1541 were loading... :-)

 And you will be amazed by the 99.9% compatibility that this core has when it comes to games, demos and other demanding C64 software.
 Some demos are even